Math Tutoring Tips

-- Be conscious of the Tutoring Center’s limitations.
+- Be conscious of the Academic Success Center’s limitations.
 Tutors are not authorized to be of any assistance on take-home tests or other assigned graded work.
 Tutors can explain any similar problems that you locate in the textbook.
 Please do not ask the tutor to participate in any activity that may be deemed academically dishonest.

 - Share with your tutor any preferred way of learning (i.e. visual, auditory, etc.) that you may have.